Healthlane-Technologies/Zango/CONTRIBUTING.md

 ```

 2. Implement Changes: Make your changes, ensuring to follow the coding standards and best practices.
+3. Install pre-commit: In the root directory of this repo run `pre-commit install`.This will ensure that pre-commit automatically runs the configured hooks (such as code formatters, linters, and other checks) on your files before each commit, helping to maintain code quality and consistency.
-3. Commit Changes: Commit your changes with a meaningful commit message.
+4. Commit Changes: Commit your changes with a meaningful commit message.

 ```bash
     git add .